citysciencelab/cut-mobilities-of-care-masterportal/doc/vueTutorial.md

 ## Example requirement

-A tool to control the map scale in needed.
+A tool to control the map scale is needed.
 Scales are to be chosen from a drop-down menu.
 The map must react on selections by setting the appropriate zoom level.
 The tool is also supposed to react on scale changes from other sources (e.g. the zoom buttons) and update the drop-down menu accordingly.

 ## Creating a new tool